linarphy/PHosPhore/doc/references/route.md

 ## URL

-There are different modes to create and manager URL internaly in the framework.
+There are different modes to create and manage URL internaly in the framework.

 The mode of the `$GLOBALS['Router']` will be the same for all the script.